psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 - adjacent-zone cameras
 - corridor cameras
 - access-point cameras
-- relevant technical-zone cameras
+- technical-zone cameras
 - cameras covering likely movement paths

-The purpose is to rapidly establish:
+The purpose is to establish:

 - what is happening
 - where it is happening
 - whether movement is expanding
 - whether additional actors are present
 - whether the event is isolated or connected
-- which Watcher should take detailed control
+- which Watcher Operator should take detailed control
+- which guard, if any, should be tasked

 The temporary overview should have a defined duration or termination condition.

-It should not permanently override existing operational responsibilities without authorization.
+It should not permanently override existing responsibilities without authorization.

 ---

 ## Overview First, Control Second

-The Master Watcher should support the following principle:
+The Master Watcher should support:

 > **Select one point, reveal the surrounding context, establish a shared overview, then assign detailed control.**

-This creates a controlled sequence:
+The sequence is:

 1. detection
 2. localization
 3. contextual overview
-4. assignment
+4. Watcher Operator assignment
+5. guard selection if required
-5. detailed observation
+6. detailed observation
-6. verification
+7. verification
-7. escalation or containment
+8. escalation or containment
-8. review
+9. review

 This reduces the risk that an operator: